feralcreative/moto-router/README.md

 | 12    | `#550000` | Burgundy   | ![Burgundy](img/colors/swatch-burgundy.png)    |
 | 13    | `#8800DD` | Violet     | ![Violet](img/colors/swatch-violet.png)        |

-This is the actual palette used for route polylines—you can update or expand it as needed.
-By default, if you add more than 13 routes to your map it will cycle back through the colors in the same order again.
+---

-## Development Roadmap / Harebrained Ideas
+## Development Roadmap

+### Harebrained Ideas:

-- [ ] Augment the look of non-custom waypoints and/or polylines to indicate intended direction of travel along a given route.
+- [ ] Augment the look of non-custom waypoints and/or polylines to indicate intended direction of travel along a given route (e.g. chevrons instead of dots, or perhaps polylines with pointed dashes).
 - [ ] Add mailto links to email route files (kml, gpx, etc.) rather than just downloading
   - [ ] Social sharing and/or embed code generation might be nice too
 - [ ] Enable the ability to easily add a logo or banner of your club, riding group, etc.
   - [ ] Alternately, a lightweight banner with top nav to allow wayfinding for a trips with multiple map pages.